 Did you go overboard on the pumpkin pie?
-We all have good intentions for a healthy holiday but sometimes they get wrecked?
+We all have good intentions for healthy holidays, but sometimes they get wrecked!
 Maybe it starts with a cookie because Aunt Barb made them, and it would hurt her feelings if you turned down one of her famous cookies.
-Then dinner comes and you can’t resist the rolls, the potatoes and, before you know it, you’re feeling like the stuffed turkey.
-That doesn’t stop you though – you go for seconds of pie.
+Then dinner comes, and you can’t resist the rolls… or the potatoes… or the dessert that’s been passed down from your great-great-grandmother.
+Before you know it, you’re feeling like a stuffed turkey.
+That doesn’t stop you, though!
+You go for seconds on the pie… all three kinds!
 After all this, how do you get your health back on track for the holidays?

-It might seem impossible to get back on track with your healthy lifestyle during the holidays.
-Maybe you made it through successfully, but it wasn’t easy.
+Staying on track with your healthy lifestyle during the holidays might seem impossible.
+Maybe you made it through Thanksgiving successfully, but it wasn’t easy.
+But then there’s Christmas… and New Year’s Eve.
 Don’t dread the guilt of the holidays or think of your healthy lifestyle as holding you back.
-Be prepared.
-The best way to maintain your healthy lifestyle is to be prepared for the health and emotional obstacles that the holidays can bring.
+Instead, be prepared.
+The best way to maintain your healthy lifestyle is to prepare for the health and emotional obstacles that the holidays can bring.
 There are plenty.

-Now I absolutely love Christmas and spreading cheer.
-It’s the best time of year.
-I’m also prepared.
-Our family lives a healthy lifestyle throughout the year and has built healthy traditions for every season.
-So, here are some tips to help get your health back on track as you start to build your own healthy traditions.
+Christmas and all its get-togethers and events are amazing.
+Hey, it’s the best time of year!
+But you don’t have to go down the slippery slope of cheats and treats.
+Go into it prepared for the temptations.
+You can live a healthy lifestyle throughout the year and create healthy traditions for every season.
+Here are some tips to help keep (or get) your health on track as you start to build your own healthy traditions.

 8 Tips to Get Your Health Back on Track for the Holidays

 1) Don’t Give Up Because of One Choice